sorbayhq/sorbay-client/README.md

 </p>

 # About
-Sorbay is an open source asynchronous video communication.
+Sorbay is an open source asynchronous video communication tool.
 It allows you to quickly create and share screen- and camera recordings.
 The project consists of two parts: The [backend](https://github.com/sorbayhq/sorbay) service to store, organize and share recordings and the client (this project) for Windows, macOS and Linux to do the actual recordings.